Trump issues statement claiming hole-in-one on Florida course - NewsBreak

 Several commenters on the tweet cast doubt on the claim, prompting Trump to defend his accomplishment, saying it was “100% true.”

-“Many people are asking, so I’ll give it to you now, it is 100% true,” Trump wrote in the statement late Monday, which included a video of Trump walking to the hole.How would the ‘Billionaire Minimum Income Tax’ work?
+“Many people are asking, so I’ll give it to you now, it is 100% true,” Trump wrote in the statement late Monday, which included a video of Trump walking to the hole.Sacred space: Birmingham set to provide former Mayor Richard Arrington burial plot in historic cemetery

 Despite there being a “rather strong wind,” the ball “bounced twice and then went clank, into the hole” at the seventh hole, scoring him a hole-in-one, Trump said.